 Unless otherwise expressly stated, the following words and terms shall, for the purposes of this Chapter, have the meanings shown in this section.
 Where terms are not defined in this Chapter and are defined in the Florida Building Code, such terms shall have the meanings ascribed to them in that code.
-Where terms are not defined in this Chapter or the Florida Building Code, such terms shall have the meanings ascribed.
-Where terms are not defined in this Chapter or the Florida Building Code, such terms shall have the meanings ascribed.
+Where terms are not defined in this Chapter or the Florida Building Code, such terms shall have ordinarily accepted meanings such as the context implies.